-According to the substitute observations presented by the Executive Branch, the water rights concept is redrafted, removing its property right quality and the express ability of its disposal (notwithstanding other rules that will be kept which implicitly allows for, this ability), and transforming it into an administrative concession over the waters which will allow its temporary use and enjoyment, in accordance with the rules, requirements and limitations prescribed by the proposal of the new Water Code.
+According to the substitute observations presented by the Executive Branch, the water rights concept is redrafted, transforming it into an administrative concession over the waters which will allow its temporary use and enjoyment, in accordance with the rules, requirements and limitations prescribed by the proposal of the new Water Code.

 Water rights expiration

 The existing water rights that are not registered at the Water Property Registry of the of Real Estate Registar will expire if they are not registered within 18 months from the publication of the law, with certain exceptions.

 Changes in the usage of water rights